abess-team/skscope/docs/source/feature/Variants.rst

     \arg\min\limits_{\theta \in R^p} f(\theta) \text{ s.t. } ||\theta_{\mathcal{P}^c}||_0 \leq s.

-:ref:`skscope <skscope_package>` allows users to specify such preselected non-sparse parameters using the ``always_select`` parameter.
+:ref:`skscope <skscope_package>` allows users to specify such preselected non-sparse parameters using the ``preselect`` parameter.
 This parameter is a list of integers, and the solver will always select these parameters.

-Here is an illustrative example for the usage of ``always_select``:
+Here is an illustrative example for the usage of ``preselect``:

 .. code-block:: python